-Use ½ of the amount the recipe requests and adjust as needed due to the flavor difference.
+Use ½ of the amount the recipe requests for horseradish and adjust fresh ginger as needed due to the flavor difference.

 As mustard and horseradish stem from the same plant family, you can expect some similarities in flavor.
 Expect heat, a bold flavor, and a peppery taste when swapping mustard for horseradish.
 There are many types of mustard available, ranging from dijon to yellow mustard.
 Meaning, there are additional options to match better the recipe you are creating.